fcaserio/Javascript-Table-Filter/README.md

 # Javascript-Table-FIlter
-Excel Like Table Filter By Header
+Excel Like Table Filter By Table Header

 Add Excel Like Filter Selects do any HTML table with easy steps
 1. Initialize your table: